 THERAMIN: Thermal treatment for radioactive waste minimisation and reduction

-Deployment of thermal treatment in an optimised waste management life-cycle can provide significant volume reduction, waste passivation and organics destruction, with benefits for waste storage and safety cases for geological disposal.
-The THERAMIN project aims to provide an EU-wide strategic review and assessment of the value of thermal technologies applicable to a broad range of waste streams.
+Thermal treatment can provide significant volume reduction, waste passivation and organics destruction for radioactive wastes, with benefits for waste storage and safety cases for geological disposal.
+The THERAMIN project aimed to provide improved understanding and optimisation of the application of thermal treatment to wastes.
+THERAMIN successfully demonstrated six technologies (SHIVA, In-Can Melter, GeoMelt®, thermal gasification, vitrification and hot isostatic pressing) with a range of waste groups, improved understanding of treated products and provided a better strategic understanding of relevant wastes and technologies.

 Project Dates: 1/06/2017 – 31/05/2020